England (8) – Blenheim – Chartwell – Canterbury

 and the new manor of 1827

 In the afternoon, we reached Canterbury, which is an exceptional town in England, as it offers a caravan parking at the Park & Ride with a service station for campers.
-For only 3,50 Pounds a day we could park there very comfortable and even had the bus into the center included in the price – a big plus to this beautiful town.
+For only 3.50 pounds a day, we could park there very comfortably and even had the bus into the centre included in the price – a big plus for this beautiful town.

 Canterbury Cathedral